tanisecarvalho/pizza-book-club/README.md

     - This project uses [Canva Color Palette Generator](https://www.canva.com/colors/color-palette-generator/) to create the color scheme
 - Pexel
     - This project uses [Pexels](https://www.pexels.com/) for images
+- Favicon.io
+    - This project uses [Favicon.io](https://favicon.io/) to transform the logo into a favicon

 ***